Title of statistical activity: Labour Force Survey

 There are three data sources for measurement of unemployment in Estonia: the Estonian Labour Force Survey (ELFS) of Statistics Estonia, Eurostat’s harmonized unemployment statistics and Estonian Unemployment Insurance Fund’s registered unemployment data.
 The methodology of data collection and publication frequency are different for these data sources.
 Read more from “Estonian Labour Force Survey.
 Methodology”, chapter 6.1. at https://www.stat.ee/methodology.

-The auxiliary employment indicators for national accounts according to ESA 95 definitions are also calculated on the basis of ELFS.
+The auxiliary employment indicators for national accounts according to the European System of Accounts (ESA) definitions are also calculated on the basis of ELFS.
 When using the data of ELFS and national accounts, differences arising from definitions and concepts should be taken into consideration.
 Read more from chapter 6.2 of “Estonian Labour Force Survey.
 Methodology” (https://www.stat.ee/methodology).

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.